 Dr. Lee and Hong Kong’s Yu Yat-tung, plus three others from Japan and China, co-authored the Convention on the Conservation of Migratory Species of Wild Animals’ 2010 publication International Single Species Action Plan for the Conservation of the Black-faced Spoonbill — an detailed plan for protecting the species throughout its range.

-Dr. Lee acknowledges that numerous South Korean reclamation plans threaten the important tidal flats of Yeongjongdo Island, where spoonbills feed during the summer nesting season.
+Dr. Lee acknowledges that numerous reclamation plans of RO Korea threaten the important tidal flats of Yeongjongdo Island, where spoonbills feed during the summer nesting season.
 The island is also the site of Incheon International Airport, which can impact the birds.

 “In the case of Yeongjongdo Island, several roosting sites will be reclaimed,” he revealed, and by reclamation, he means developed, leaving the migrating birds without a resting place.
 Human demand for spoonbill habitat is also pressing in on the species’ wintering grounds to the south.